eeshansrivastava89/ds-apps-main/src/content/post/how-i-built-the-ab-simulator.md

 description: 'A technical deep-dive into pivoting from a data science blog to a full-stack product, and the architectural lessons learned along the way.'
 publishDate: '2025-11-22'
 draft: true
+featured: true
-tags: ['engineering', 'analytics', 'experiments', 'astro', 'supabase']
+tags: ['project:ab-sim', 'engineering', 'analytics', 'experiments', 'astro', 'supabase']
 ---

 I never intended to build a memory game.